Ark logo on the back of 4 high vis jackets.

 We’re also ISO 9001 certified, meaning that our quality management systems are regularly audited and approved.
 So when you choose Ark Fire Protection, you can be confident that you’re making the best possible decision for your property.

-Why Choose Ark Fire Protection?
+Why Choose Ark Fire Protection for Intumescent Coating Contractors?

 All Intumescent and cementitious coating works are third party accredited, Health & Safety accredited and ISO 9001 quality assured.

-Great projects start with great technology
+Great intumescent fireproofing projects start with great technology

 The critical temperature for structural steel typically ranges between 550°C – 650°C. At this critical temperature the structural steel will no longer be capable to support the weight of the building.
 Steels will start to distort and collapse.